starlitriver/starlitriver.github.io/content/natural/biology/cell biology/vacuole.md

 tags:
 ---

-in cell biology, a vacuole is a membrane-bound organelle
+in cell biology, a vacuole is a membrane-bound organelle, essentially a large [[vesicle]] used to contain stuff

-vacuoles are essentially large [[vesicle|vesicles]] used to contain stuff
+vacuoles are found in plant and fungal cells and some protist, animal and bacterial cells